Foresthill to French Meadows Reservoir

 I've ridden up on cows in blind corners like this one, walking down the middle of the road, or just plain hanging out nearby.
 And while I've yet to hear a story of a motorcyclist hitting a cow (bear or deer is more likely), they are not the brightest of animals.

-Squid behavior requires the use of the local paramedics, and gendarmes come to see what the problem is.
-Over a decade ago, my email box was full of riders lamenting the draconian policing of this road.
+Squid behavior requires the use of the local paramedics, and gendarmes have to come see what the problem is.
+Over a decade ago, my email box was full of riders lamenting the Draconian policing of this road.

-Continuing south, the road name changes to Hell Hole Reservoir Rd, then Eleven Pines Rd to reach Wentworth Springs back to Georgetown.
-If you like back roads, goat trails, or forest road sort of rides, you'll love Eleven Pines Rd.
+Continuing south, the road name changes to Hell Hole Reservoir Rd, then Eleven Pines Rd to reach Wentworth Springs back (west) to Georgetown.
+East will take you to Ice House Rd & the Crystal Basin. f you like back roads, goat trails, or forest road sort of rides, you'll love Eleven Pines Rd.
 It has some great views just south of French Meadows Reservoir, oddly enough because the Penny Pines Fire in 2001 wiped out the forest in the region.

-French Meadows Reservoir is a man-made lake 36 miles northeast of Foresthill on the Middle Fork of the American River.
+French Meadows Reservoir is a man-made lake 36 miles northeast of Foresthill in the Middle Fork of the American River.
 The reservoir is 2.9 miles long, 0.6-mile wide, with 7.3 miles of shoreline.